Jiyapanwar/anzo/README.md

 - filter (Applies visual effects like blur, brightness, contrast, etc.)

 # hume chaiye ki this designer vala div centr point se rotate ho, not the center point of page but the center point of that div itself

+ek video ko we can brake in frames, and render these frames one be one with the help of canvas

+# canvas is like a plane paper to draw

+# main stack - jisme main function apna chal rha hota hai seedhe seedhe on the main track

+# side track - side mai kuch cheeje jaise animation or videos chal rahi hoti hai